Acting presidency of Suharto: Election to the presidency

-The failure to hold a legislative election by 5 July 1968 meant that a new People's Consultative Assembly (MPR) would not be able to form which also meant that a new President and Vice President could not be elected through an MPR General Session.
+The failure to hold a legislative election by 5 July 1968 meant that a new People's Consultative Assembly (MPR) would not be able to form, which also meant that a new president and vice president could not be elected through an MPR general session.
 For Suharto, this meant that the length of his term as acting president was in doubt.
-Wishing to solidify his position, Suharto used the DPR to lobby the MPRS to hold a General Session.
-The MPRS Leadership agreed and scheduled a General Session to be held in late March.
-The General Session was opened on 21 March 1968 and the first matter that it turned to was the Legislative Election.
-The MPRS quickly passed a resolution, setting 5 July 1971 as the new deadline for the Legislative Election.
+Wishing to solidify his position, Suharto used the DPR to lobby the MPRS to hold a general session.
+The MPRS leadership agreed and scheduled a general session to be held in late March.
+The general session was opened on 21 March 1968 and the first matter that it turned to was the legislative election.
+The MPRS quickly passed a resolution, setting 5 July 1971 as the new deadline for the legislative election.

-When the MPRS turned its attention to the presidency, Suharto faced an obstacle in the form of MPRS Chairman General Abdul Haris Nasution.
-Nasution was of the opinion that Suharto should deliver an accountability speech before going on to run for president.
-This notion did not gain momentum and Nasution was forced to let the matter go.
-On 27 March 1968, Suharto was officially elected to a full five-year term; in the process officially becoming President of Indonesia.
-Nasution's advice, however, would only be materialized almost at the end of his first term, when he gave such an address on the 1971 General Session of the MPR.
+When the MPRS turned its attention to the presidency, Suharto faced an obstacle in the form of MPRS chairman, General Abdul Haris Nasution.
+Nasution was of the opinion that Suharto should deliver an accountability speech before running for president.
+This notion did not gain momentum, and Nasution was forced to let the matter go.
+Suharto was officially elected on 27 March 1968 to a full five-year term, officially becoming the second president of Indonesia.
+Nasution's advice would only materialize towards the end of Suharto's first term, when Suharto gave such an address on the 1973 MPR General Session.